Skip to main content

 • For the purpose of this project, compensation includes: salary or fee, health benefits, retirement benefits, life insurance, vacation/PTO, parental leave, professional development funds, flexible work arrangements, and any other employee benefits offered by the organization.

-• One survey (~30 minutes) will be filled out by an individual on behalf of an arts organization.
-They will give compensation information for all job titles at the organization.
+• One survey (~30 minutes) is filled out by an individual on behalf of a nonprofit arts organization for which the arts are the primary focus of their mission.
+They give compensation information for all job titles at the organization.

 • One survey (~20 minutes) will be filled out by individual arts workers about their own experience.
 Each individual will report their own compensation information, demographics, and job satisfaction through a mix of multiple choice and open-ended questions.

-• All people who identify as arts administrators and artists in NJ should complete this survey.
+• All people who identify as arts administrators and artists in NJ are invited to complete this survey.

 • We want to hear from full-time, part-time, and contract/freelance workers.

-• Because this survey is focused on compensation, we are not collecting data from volunteers or trustees.
+• Because this survey is focused on compensation, we do not collect data from volunteers or trustees.

-• The data will be collected and analyzed by Baker Richards, an arts research firm based in the UK.
+• Baker Richards, an arts research firm based in the UK, collects and analyzes the data.

-• All data will be completely anonymous.
-No employer will see an individual’s survey responses.
-No one will see the data linked to the name of a participating organization.
+• All data is completely anonymous.
+No employer can see an individual’s survey responses.
+No one can see the data linked to the name of a participating organization.

-• The data will be released in two forms:
+• The data is released in two forms:

 • A written report by Baker Richards, highlighting the major themes and learnings